stencho/ShareHole/README.md

 # For example: example.com:8080/loot/share
 passdir=loot

 # The number of threads for handling requests and uploads
-# This includes thumbnails, so if you're using gallery mode,
-# you may want to increase this
+# This includes thumbnails, so if you're using gallery mode, you may want to increase this
 threads=100

-# Look for base.html and base.css in the config directory
+# Look for base.html and base.css in the config directory instead of loading them from memory
 use_html_file=false
 use_css_file=false

-# Image/Video thumbnail gallery options
+# 0 = Logging off, 1 = high importance only, 2 = all messages
+log_level=1

+# Settings for converting between different file types
+[conversion]
+# Toggle between lossless and compressed JPEG when using /to_jpg
+jpeg_compression=true
+# Quality level, from 0-100
+jpeg_quality=85

+# Settings for the 'gallery' view style
 [gallery]
 thumbnail_size=192
+# JPEG compression quality; 0-100
+thumbnail_compression_quality=35
 ```

 'shares' config file